kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Here you see that the ID plays a significant role.
 All partitioned tables were only touched in the partition belonging to ID 6.
 What happens here?

 In order to find out I used the SQL logging table, because the binlog information didn't help me much.
 I must believe that the statements recorded in the logging table are written to the binlog and then read by the slaves, copied to their relay log and processed from there.
-The SQL logging table doesn't revieal anything unusual.
+The SQL logging table doesn't reveal anything unusual.
 Again: What happens here?

 What does it mean when rsync thinks a file is different?
 In my understanding there should be some byte difference in both files.
 And if so, shouldn't this difference be reflected in the data?